aaronloh16/aaronloh16/README.md

 📫 Reach me through aaronloh04@gmail.com

 I'm working on some cool projects to display here soon!
-These include a react native app called "habits together" (for tracking habits with friends), and a personal portfolio website that I will use to showcase my future projects.
+These include a react native app called "habits together" (for tracking habits with friends), and a new personal portfolio website that I will use to showcase my future projects.